usai729/usai729-File_Sharing_And_Student_Management---PHP/README.md

 );
 ```

-Create a table to store the data of students that want to be accepted to the site
+Create a table to store the data of students who are yet to accepted

 ```
 CREATE TABLE pendingStudents (